callison-burch/learning-translations-from-monolingual-texts/How to Run (short version).md

     > readData=true
     > writeData=true
     > doClassification=true
-5. Run the command with all directories, the dictionary and the config file in the appropriate places.
+5. Run the following command with the language, output subdirectory, config file and regularization parameters.
 E.g.
     - > python rerank_refactored.py --language az --subdirectory withAffixFeatsNoAffixCands/ --config_file rerankll.m3ps.ref.config --l1 0.01 --l2 0.01
-6. You should now have a withAffixFeatsNoAffixCands directory, with az inside it in the current working directory.
+6. You should now have a withAffixFeatsNoAffixCands directory, with az inside it in the current working directory (./withAffixFeatsNoAffixCands/az).
 It should have the following files:
-    - az.NoEnRanked
+    - az.NoEnRanked (describe the files)
     - blind.data
     - blind.data.index
     - test.data